GoodManWEN/GoodManWEN.github.io/blog/About This Blog/README.md

 If there is no match, then a 404 file will be returned.

-Regarding the abstract logic, the article will be titled with the first recognized `# line` and the first subsequent line without a punctuation mark will be recognized as abstract.
+Regarding the logic to generate title & abstract, the article will be titled with the first recognized `# line` and the first subsequent line without a punctuation mark will be recognized as abstract.

 ### What if I'd like to customize the music module?